lsav/lise.me/_pages/wakeup.md

 human eye biology is complicated.
 Who'd've thought!
 Anyway, the [Git repo](https://github.com/lsav/led-headboard) contains all of the up-to-date progress on this part.
 - Integration into Android automated morning wake-up sequence -- this part is done.
-The phone automatically fetches weather data every morning, as well as a Bluetooth wake-up command that currently triggers an exceptionally ugly sunrise.
+The phone automatically fetches weather data every morning, as well as a Bluetooth wake-up command that currently triggers a rather terrifying looking sunrise.